+Decem December 31,

+2017 2016

-December 31, 2016 2015 Deferred income tax assets \$ 27,170 \$ 16,276 Deferred income tax liabilities \$ 2,289 \$ 1,810
+Deferred tax assets \$ 22,966 \$ 27,170

+Deferred tax liabilities \$ 2,263 \$ 2,289

-As of December 31, 2016, we had \$5.1 million of future tax benefits related to \$70.4 million of available federal, state and Puerto Rican net operating loss carryforwards ("NOLs"), which expire between 2017 and 2036.
-A valuation allowance of \$3.2 million has been recorded against certain state and Puerto Rican net deferred tax assets.
-We recorded a decrease in valuation allowances of \$1.3 million for the year ended December 31, 2016.
-Our deferred tax assets for Puerto Rico are fully valued.
-A deferred tax asset for state NOLs, net of related valuation allowance, of \$2.2 million reflects our conclusion that it is likely that this asset will be realized based upon expected future earnings in certain subsidiaries.
-We update this assessment of the realizability of deferred tax assets relating to state net NOLs annually.
-A return to profitability in our entities with valuation allowances on their NOL's and deferred tax assets would result in a reversal of a portion of the valuation allowance relating to realized deferred tax assets.
+As of December 31, 2017, we had \$6.0 million of future tax benefits related to \$71.8 million of available state and Puerto Rican net operating loss carryforwards ("NOLs"), which begin to expire between 2018 and 2037.
+Valuation allowances of \$3.5 million have been recorded against certain state NOLs and deferred tax assets and all of our Puerto Rican NOLs.
+We recorded an increase in valuation allowances of \$0.3 million for the year ended December 31, 2017.
+The \$2.5 million deferred tax asset for state NOLs, net of related valuation allowances, reflects our conclusion that it is more-likelythan-not these assets will be realized based upon expected future earnings in certain subsidiaries.

+We update this assessment of the realizability of deferred tax assets relating to state NOLs annually.
+A return to profitability in our entities with valuation allowances on their NOLs and other deferred tax assets would result in a reversal of a portion of the valuation allowance relating to realized deferred tax assets.
 A sustained period of profitability could cause a change in our judgment of the remaining deferred tax assets.
-If that were to occur then it is likely that we would reverse some or all of the remaining deferred tax asset valuation allowance.
+If that were to occur, then it is likely that we would reverse some or all of the remaining valuation allowances.